Philosophical Counselling can take you to the next level...

 Happiness is possible and more and more happiness can be a part of life.
 Philosophical Counselling supports self-reflective and authentic happiness.
 It is especially rewarding for me to work with individuals who are living with PTSD.
 Finding authentic wisdom and happiness in integrating some of life’s more profound challenges is very rewarding work.

 Life can be difficult and humbling at times and we can choose to learn to live wisely in the face of it.
-In Philosophical Counselling we look our particular lives in the eye and go deep inside ourselves to learn as profoundly and as deeply as each individual can, why they are going through the hurts, challenges and expansions they are living through.
-In PC, we look to see what meaning individuals will make of their experiences and lives.
+In Philosophical Counselling, we look our particular lives in the eye and go deep inside ourselves to learn as profoundly and as deeply as each individual can, why they are going through the hurts, challenges, and expansions they are living through.
+In Philosophical Counselling, we look to see what meaning individuals will make of their experiences and lives.

 Philosophical Counselling – A Brief History